harrycresswell/harry/content/articles/listing-content-in-hugo.md

 But what if you want to loop through a specific collection of content?
 Let’s use our example of a collection posts stored inside `./content/posts` again.

-Let’s say we want to list our posts on the `index.html` page.
+Let’s say now we want to list our posts on the `index.html` page.
 We can’t just use `.Pages` in this case, as we’re no longer in our post specific `list.html` template.

 This is where `.Site.RegularPages` is helpful.